Sebastian Duterte: Mayor of Davao City (2022–present)

-On November 9, 2021, Duterte decided to withdraw his re-election bid.
-He named J. Melchor "Jay" Quitain Jr., Davao City's first district councilor and son of Chief Presidential Legal Counsel Jesus Melchor Quitain, as his substitute for vice mayor.
+On November 9, 2021, Duterte decided to withdraw his re-election bid for vice mayor.
+He named J. Melchor "Jay" Quitain Jr., Davao City's first district councilor and son of Chief Presidential Legal Counsel Jesus Melchor Quitain, as his substitute.
 He then ran for mayor as a substitute to his sister Sara, who would later run for vice president.
 He later won in a landslide victory and assumed office on June 30, 2022.

 During his tenure as mayor of Davao City, Duterte oversaw efforts to advance digitalization, economic development, and community engagement.
-His administration introduced the electronic Business One Stop Shop (e-BOSS) to streamline business permits and attracted over in investments in 2023.
+In March 2023, he was appointed by President Bongbong Marcos as Davao Region chairman of the Peace and Order Council (RPOC) under the Department of the Interior and Local Government.
+His administration introduced the electronic business one stop shop (e-BOSS) to streamline business permits and attracted over in investments in 2023.
 Tourism also increased, with 1.3 million arrivals.
 Key infrastructure projects, including the Davao Public Transport Modernization Project and a new Waste-to-Energy Plant, were initiated.

 Duterte was also involved in the Marcos–Duterte rift during the 2024 constitutional reform attempts in the Philippines.
 On January 28, 2024, he attended the Hakbang ng Maisug prayer rally held in Davao City with his father Rodrigo and sister Sara, which opposed the Marcos administration's Bagong Pilipinas rally in Manila and supported constitutional reforms.
 During a political forum on the same day, he asked President Bongbong Marcos to resign, accusing him of laziness and incompetence.
 Although Senator Imee Marcos stated that Duterte later apologized, he clarified that his apology was directed only at the senator "out of pity" and demanded she stop "using him" for political statements.